Its-Serotonin/CobblemonEvolved/README.md

     This includes but is not limited to GUI textures, icons, audio, and branding.

 If you wish to use any of the assets, please contact the developer for permission.

+My definition of assets would be things like models, textures, sound effects/music, particle textures, GUI, animations, etc.